nmillrr/gaea/README.md

    ```
    cp .env.example .env
    ```
-   Edit the `.env` file with your database credentials and other configuration options.
+   Edit the `.env` file with your database credentials and AWS S3 configuration.

 4. Build the application
    ```